Extreme procrastination: building a comment system

 This is a story about procrastination and how I used it to make something (productive?).

-When I started this blog I did it to force me to write more often.
-The reality is I fear writing, I fear putting things out there, and this was a way to push me and face those fears and come back as a better writer.
+I fear writing, I fear putting things out there, and this was a way to push me and face those fears and

 Well, how hard could it be?
-I started looking around for solutions, open source and private, free and paid.
-There were many options.
+I started looking around for solutions, open source and private, free

 Disqus

-was an easy choice.
-It's everywhere, it has many features, easy to integrate and has a free plan (ad supported).
+it has many features, easy to integrate and has a free plan (ad supported).

 At that point, had I chose Disqus, I would have had a comment system ready in 10 minutes.
-But that would have been
+But that would have

 too easy